kevinmershon/browserlink.vim/README.md

 `g:bl_no_autoupdate` (defaults to true with this plugin)

-If set, Browserlink won't try to reload when you save respective files.
+If set, NetSuite Browserlink won't try to reload when you save respective files.

 `g:bl_no_eager`